 Why did you choose Columbia Engineering Data Analytics Boot Camp?

 When I was deciding between programs, this boot camp's association with Columbia University was critical to me.
-In this boot camp, Trilogy Education Services adds 360-degree career services and other wrap-around resources.
+In this boot camp, there is 360-degree career services and other wrap-around resources.
 Boot camp students who attend class in person would have access to Columbia University’s campus.